vippsas/vipps-woocommerce/README.md

 `WC_VIPPS_RECURRING_TEST_MODE`: (boolean) default: false

 Enables someone with access to Vipps developer keys to test the plugin.
 This is not available to regular users.
 See [#how-can-i-test-that-the-plugin-works-correctly](#how-can-i-test-that-the-plugin-works-correctly).

+## Filters

+Available filters:

+`wc_vipps_recurring_supported_currencies($currencies: array)`

+- This filter takes an array of supported currenices in ISO 4217 format (like NOK).
+Vipps only supports NOK at the moment.

+`wc_vipps_recurring_payment_icons($icons: array)`

+- This filter takes an array of icons that a WooCommerce payment gateway can have.
+Currently it only contains `vipps`, you can replace the image passed here if you want.
+It is however not recommended unless it follows Vipps' design specifications.

+`wc_vipps_recurring_show_capture_button($show_capture_button: bool, $order: WC_Order)`

+- This filter decides whether or not the direct capture button shall be displayed on an order or not.
+Prior to version 1.2.1 this filter was called `woocommerce_vipps_recurring_show_capture_button`. `$show_capture_button` contains the current decision on whether or not it shall be displayed. `$order` contains the current `WC_Order` being viewed.

 # Frequently Asked Questions